 Sitefinity CMS enables you to export and import your website content and data structure to facilitate Continuous Delivery, content migration, and other similar scenarios.
 The export/import capabilities fully support the Content Management Interoperability Services (CMIS) open standard.
-This way you can leverage the same standard to export content form another system and import it in your Sitefintiy CMS website and vice versa.
+This way, you can leverage the same standard to export content from another system and import it in your Sitefinity CMS website and vice versa.
 Additionally, Sitefinity CMS supports different kinds of export of structures and data, depending on the scenario that you want to accomplish.

 Export a ZIP file